micmejia/bible-dump/NKJV/John/John 8.md

 "I know that you are Abraham's descendants, but you seek to kill Me, because My word has no place in you.

 ###### 38
-I speak what I have seen with My Father, and you do what you have [^n]seen with your father."
+I speak what I have seen with My Father, and you do what you have seen with your father."

 ###### 39
 They answered and said to Him, "Abraham is our father."
 Jesus said to them, "If you were Abraham's children, you would do the works of Abraham.